-Annexes to the Disclosure Regulatory Technical Standards (RTS) contain the set of information to be provided on underlying exposures and investor reports for securitisation transactions, and on inside information and significant events for public securitisation transactions.
+Annexes to the Disclosure Regulatory Technical Standards (RTS) detail which information is to be provided on underlying exposures and investor reports for securitisation transactions, and on inside information and significant events for public securitisation transactions.

 In turn, annexes to the Disclosure Implementing Technical Standards (ITS) contain the standardised templates for making such information available.